Fluctuation of the Largest Eigenvalue of a Kernel Matrix with application in Graphon-based Random Graphs: Main Results

 Our result \Cref{t:main1} gives fluctuation of the largest eigenvalue of $\bm\sfH_{n}$.
 Denote the cumulative density function of $\mu$ as $F_\mu$, and its functional inverse as $F_\mu^{-1}$, then $F_\mu^{-1}(U_i)$ has the same law as $X_i$, where $U_1, U_2, \cdots, U_n$ are i.i.d. uniform distributed on $[0,1]$.
 Denote the pull back kernel under $F_\mu^{-1}$ as

 and the corresponding random kernel matrix

-Then $\bm\sfK_{n}$ has the same law as $\bm\sfH_{n}$, and \Cref{t:main1} holds for $\bm\sfH_{n}$, provided that $\sfK$ constructed in \eqref{e:constructK} satisfies \eqref{t:main1}. \end{remark}
+Then $\bm\sfK_{n}$ has the same law as $\bm\sfH_{n}$, and \Cref{t:main1} holds for $\bm\sfH_{n}$, provided that $\sfK$ constructed in \eqref{e:constructK} satisfies \Cref{assmp:assumptionkernel}. \end{remark}

 Our second main result concerns the largest eigenvalue of the adjacency matrix coming from a graphon $W$.
-Note that the graphon $W$ can be considered as a kernel and thus we assume that $W$ satisfies \Cref{assmp:assumptionkernel}.
-We generate $U_{1},\ldots, U_{n}$ generated independently from $U[0,1]$.
-Then we consider an adjacency matrix $\bA_{n}$ defined as,
+Before stating the results, we first define the graphon $W$ and the adjacency matrix $\bA_n$ coming from $W$. \begin{definition}[Graphon] A graphon is measurable function $W:[0,1]^2\mapsto [0,1]$ which is symmetric, that is for all $x,y\in [0,1]$, $W(x,y)=W(y,x)$. \end{definition} Note that the graphon $W$ can be considered as a kernel and thus we assume that $W$ satisfies \Cref{assmp:assumptionkernel}.
+Suppose $U_{1},\ldots, U_{n}$ are generated independently from $\text{Unif}\ [0,1]$.
+Then we consider an adjacency matrix $\bA_{n}$ defined as

 In this section we consider the fluctuation of the eigenvalues of $\bA_{n}$, in particular the largest eigenvalue $\lambda_{1}(\bA_{n})$.